 It is clear that buying your tickets online and in advance, avoiding the long queues at the ticket offices, will allow you a more direct and faster access to the Museums and the Basilica.
 However, if you also want to enjoy a quiet visit, I recommend that you avoid weekends and holidays.

 Fridays are also usually very busy days at the Vatican and on Wednesday afternoons, if the Pope holds his weekly audience in St. Peter's Square, there are also more people than usual in the Square and its surroundings.
 Mondays, Tuesdays, Wednesday mornings and Thursdays are the most recommended days.

 Also, if you can, avoid long weekends and religious holidays, where in addition to international tourism there are usually large groups of pilgrims, religious congregations and a lot of national tourism.

 Also watch out for Christmas and Easter, when the Vatican becomes the epicenter of Catholic celebrations and in addition to finding more people than usual, some days the Vatican may close its doors to celebrate a special Mass, such as the Midnight Mass on Christmas Eve or Easter.

 I have written a guide with these and other practical tips for visiting the Vatican that you can consult when you are organizing your visit.

-Skip the line also at the Colosseum by buying a combined ticket Vatican + Colosseum
+Skip the lines also at the Colosseum by buying a combined Vatican + Colosseum ticket

 The ticket includes an official guided tour of both sites and of course, priority access without having to queue at either the Colosseum or the Vatican.